 After breakfast and all geared up I ventured out onto the cobblestone street of St Jean Pied de Port and headed towards the town gate where the Camino Frances begins.
 I visited the church and lit a candle for mom.
 As you may or may not know, I’m dedicating this walk in honour of mom who passed 5 years ago of Alzheimer’s disease and wearing purple.
 Making memories.

 It was not so much the weather which was cool and windy but the terrain and slope.
 The rocks were difficult to manoeuvre and the slope was all uphill and severe at times.
 My ticker certainly got a workout.
-It took me 5 hours to go 8 km which normally I would do in 2.
+It took me 5 hours to go 8 km which normally I would do in under 2.
 Along The Way I met a couple from Washington, a gentleman from Alabama, Carlos from Brazil who was riding his bike.
 We shared a snack together on a log while we commiserated about the next section.

 Each corner was another hill but the scenery was unbelievable.
 Here’s a friend I met.